Thush-Fdo/TextRecon/README.md

 # Intro
-This project can be used to convert text from captured images or images in your gallery.
+This project can be used to convert text from captured images or images in the device gallery.
 Sample images are provided.
 The accuracy ranges from 85% to 100% for text recognition.

 ## Getting Started
 To get a local copy up and running follow these simple steps.